Bright Horizons (BFAM)

 5. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Bright Horizons grew its sales at a 11.6% compounded annual growth rate.
-Although this growth is acceptable on an absolute basis, it fell short of our standards for the consumer discretionary sector, which enjoys a number of secular tailwinds.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, Bright Horizons grew its sales at a 14.1% compounded annual growth rate.
+Though this growth is acceptable on an absolute basis, we need to see more than just topline growth for the consumer discretionary sector, which can display significant earnings volatility.
+This means our bar for the sector is particularly high, reflecting the non-essential and hit-driven nature of the products and services offered.
+Additionally, five-year CAGR starts around Covid, when revenue was depressed then rebounded.

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Bright Horizons’s annualized revenue growth of 11% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
-Bright Horizons Year-On-Year Revenue Growth
+Bright Horizons’s recent performance shows its demand has slowed as its annualized revenue growth of 10.1% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

 Looking ahead, sell-side analysts expect revenue to grow 6.4% over the next 12 months, a deceleration versus the last two years.
 This projection doesn't excite us and indicates its products and services will see some demand headwinds.